AdaCore/spark2014/docs/guidance/main.rst

       Callback.all (Arg1, Arg2);
    end Wrap;

-Similarly for passing a subprogram in argument to a call as an an access-to-subprogram parameter, this can be isolated inside a wrapper subprogram as follows:
+Similarly for passing a subprogram as an an access-to-subprogram parameter; this can be isolated inside a wrapper subprogram as follows:

 .. code-block:: ada